openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/ov-api-vs-optimum.rst

 The advantages of using OpenVINO for LLM deployment:

-●	**OpenVINO requires fewer dependencies** than frameworks like Hugging Face and PyTorch, resulting in a smaller binary size and reduced memory footprint, making deployments easier and updates more manageable.

-●	**Offers optimized LLM inference**; provides a full C/C++ API, leading to faster operation than Python-based runtimes; includes a Python API for rapid development, with the option for further optimization in C++.
+●	**OpenVINO offers optimized LLM inference**; provides a full C/C++ API, leading to faster operation than Python-based runtimes; includes a Python API for rapid development, with the option for further optimization in C++.

+●	**Compatible with diverse hardware**, supports CPUs, GPUs, and neural accelerators across ARM and x86/x64 architectures, integrated Intel® Processor Graphics, discrete Intel® Arc™ A-Series Graphics, and discrete Intel® Data Center GPU Flex Series;
+features automated optimization to maximize performance on target hardware.

+●	**Requires fewer dependencies** than frameworks like Hugging Face and PyTorch, resulting in a smaller binary size and reduced memory footprint, making deployments easier and updates more manageable.

 ●	**Provides compression and precision management techniques** such as 8-bit and 4-bit weight compression, including embedding layers, and storage format reduction.